 The taco that we’re all probably most familiar with is a Mexican dish made with a wheat or sometimes corn tortilla that is rolled or folded around a filling.
 The taco filling can be from a variety of fillings, including beef, chicken, fish, pork or vegetables.
 A taco is typically eaten with your hands (not a fork and knife) and is usually accompanied by some combination of avocado, black beans, cheese, cilantro, guacamole, lettuce, onions, salsa and tomatoes.

-Taco historians (yes there are actually professors who have done extensive research on tacos) believe that Mexican silver miners likely invented the taco.
+Taco historians (yes there are actually those who have done extensive research on tacos) believe that Mexican silver miners likely invented the taco.
 The first written references describing tacos occurred toward the end of the 19th century.
 One of the first tacos described was called “tacos de minero” which translates to miner’s tacos.

 It is also agreed that while the taco originated in Mexico it was Mexican Americans living in the Southwestern US that reinvented it.
 The first newspaper mention of tacos in the US was in 1905 and at that time immigrants from Mexico were arriving to help build the railroads and work in the mines.
 At first most Americans considered Mexican food to be a lower class street food.
 As second generation Mexican Americans began to advance economically more businesses started to pay attention to this growing segment.
 Most tacos in this country became fusion food between Mexican food and various available local ingredients.